 When you’re packing, you don’t want to get confused or mix things up.
 That’s why it’s critical to create categories and sections for all of the pieces you need for recital week.
 Once you’ve got your costumes and essential items organized, labeling them is just as important.
 Label each with your name and the purpose of the item.
 You may even want to go as far as listing the recital number as well as your personal phone number.
 This is a good idea in case you lose your bag or leave it somewhere and another person finds it.
 That way they can call you and hopefully you can get it before the show!

-Memorize Your Rehearsal Schedule
+3) Make Copies of Your Rehearsal Schedule

 Rehearsals are just as important as the recital themselves.
 After all, what’s more important than making sure you completely have the steps down for your routine?
 Once you get your rehearsal schedule from your teacher, look it over several times to make sure you know where and when you are rehearsing for the dance recital, and write down the schedule in your planner.
-Identify whether the rehearsal includes costumes or not.

 If you don’t know these details, you might get distracted and forgot or accidentally arrive at the wrong studio, causing you to be late for the rehearsal and potentially ill-prepared.
 Though these schedules can seem overwhelming, as you may have several practices in a row before the actual performances, they are critical to you doing well.